 What can impact an index’s price?

-An index’s prices can be impacted by a range of factors, including company financial results, company announcements, changes to an index’s composition, economic news, and last but not least, commodity prices.
+An index’s price can be influenced by a range of factors, including company financial results, corporate announcements, changes to an index’s composition, economic news and, last but not least, commodity prices.

 Can I use leverage to trade indices in the UK?